2 4 0 T U R B O . C O M

 This photo below shows installation of a Bilstein HD strut cartridge into a later 240 housing.
 Because the Bilstein HD strut is taller, the top gland nut will not fully thread into the housing.

 This has not stopped a large number of people who have completed their installations with a gland nut as shown below.
-I have been told that if you can get at least 50% of the threads to engage, it *should* be enough.
+It's not preferable, but I have been told that if you can get at least 50% of the threads to engage, that *should* be enough.

 Here's a discussion thread on this subject with more photos: